amplication/amplication/libs/util/nestjs/kafka/README.md

 ## Deserialisation of Kafka Message

-In order to use the serializer, import the `KafkaMessageHelperModule` module and add the pipe to the kafka message @Payload like:
+In order to use the serializer, import the `KafkaConsumerModule` module and add the pipe to the kafka message @Payload like:

 ```ts
   @EventPattern(EnvironmentVariables.instance.get(Env.DSG_LOG_TOPIC, true))